|Last Quarterly Update:||10/14/2013|

 Companies in this industry produce live presentations by actors, singers, dancers, musical groups, and other performing artists.
 Major US companies include the Boston Symphony Orchestra, the Metropolitan Opera Association, and the San Francisco Symphony.

 The US performing arts industry includes about 9,000 companies with combined annual revenue of about $14 billion.
-Moderate industry growth is forecast for the next two years.
 Key growth drivers include increases in the number of older people with more time to attend performances and opportunities to reach new audiences through social media.

 The industry includes about 3,000 theater companies; 200 dinner theaters; 200 opera and 600 dance companies; 4,500 musical groups and artists, including 850 symphonies and chamber music organizations; and 30 circuses.